insightsengineering/teal.slice/README.md

 ## Getting help

-If you encounter any bug or have a feature request, please file an issue.
-For questions, discussions, and updates, use the `teal` channel in the workspace.[`pharmaverse` slack workspace](https://pharmaverse.slack.com).
+If you encounter a bug or have a feature request, please file an issue.
+For questions, discussions, and updates, use the `teal` channel in the [`pharmaverse` slack workspace](https://pharmaverse.slack.com).

 ## Stargazers and Forkers